bohendo/blog-content/philosophy/heat-death.md

 This is the climax, the most exciting part.
 This is maximum free-energy flow.

-After an hour, either the fuel or oxygen runs low & the fire dies out.
+After a while, either the fuel or oxygen runs low & the fire dies out.
 Hot glowing embers still emit a deep red glow but, over time, this fades too until the box is completely dark.
 Over the following days, cool air steadily saps heat from the embers until the air & embers & ash & everything in the box is the same temperature (a few degrees warmer than it started).
-Without a temperature gradient, airflow completely fades and even the lightest finest dust settles out of the air.
+Without a temperature gradient, airflow completely fades and even the finest dust settles out of the air.

 Thermal equilibrium has been achieved & free-energy is no longer flowing.
 Nothing in this box will ever move again.
 This box is heat-dead.